 I got to Ben Amera coming from Nouadhibou on the Atlantic Coast.

-It took me almost two days to get there, driving in the desert along the railway through the unsafe region of the borderline between Morocco and Mauritania.
+It took me almost two days to get there, driving in the desert along the railway through the unstable region of the borderline between Morocco and Mauritania.

-During two days we just came across one village called Tmeimichat; all the rest was desolation, sand dunes, camel herds and mine fields all along the northern part of the railway.
+During two days we just came across one village called Tmeimichat; all the rest was desert, sand dunes, camel herds and mine fields all along the northern part of the railway.

-To do such a trip, we needed to be self-sufficient.
-While in Noudhibou we packed our Land Cruiser Defender with supplies such as food, water, gas, extra engine battery and other important goods.
+To make such a trip, we needed to be self-sufficient.
+While in Noudhibou we packed our Land Cruiser Defender with supplies such as food, water, gas, extra engine battery and other necessary goods.

-We got almost one day of desert storm and some parts of the way were quite difficult due to extreme desert sand driving.
-Our 4WD also had a battery problem so we had to change it somewhere on the way before Tmeimichat.
+We got one day with a sandstorm, and some parts of the way were quite difficult due to extreme desert sand driving.
+Our 4WD also had a battery problem, so we had to change it somewhere on the way before Tmeimichat.

 International Sculpture Symposium in Ben Aicha?